rohgoyal/getting-started/toolkit/1a-import/README.md

 ## Objective
 This tutorial helps you get started quickly with IBM API Connect by illustrating how you can bring your existing API under management control.
 You'll start by importing an OpenAPI spec, and then create a passthrough API proxy for an existing REST service.

+## Prerequisites
+Before you begin, you will need to <a href="https://github.com/ibm-apiconnect/getting-started/tree/master/bluemix/0-prereq" target="blank">set up your API Connect instance</a> and <a href="https://github.com/ibm-apiconnect/getting-started/blob/master/toolkit/0-Prereq" target="blank">install the API Connect toolkit</a>.

 ---

 ## Explore the sample app and test the target endpoints